 Following in the Footsteps of An Irish Icon

-We are truly privileged to be following in the footsteps of an true Irish icon, the one and only Sybil Connolly.
-The last photo shoot at this stunning location was for one of her collections in the 1950s.
+We are truly privileged to be following in the footsteps of a true Irish icon, the one and only Sybil Connolly.
+The last photoshoot at this stunning location was for one of her collections in the 1950s.
 Sybil is one of my heroes.
-Not only did she set the fashion world alight with her stunning designs, but she was also an inspirational business woman who put Ireland firmly on the international map.
+Not only did she set the fashion world alight with her stunning designs, but she was also an inspirational businesswoman who put Ireland firmly on the international map.

 In later years she designed tableware for Tiffany & Co and Tipperary Crystal as well as writing books on Irish homes and gardens.
 She was a true trailblazer and her legacy lives on to this day.

-So here’s a few behind the scenes shots from the shoot.
+So here are a few behind the scenes shots from the shoot.
 We’ll be officially launching the collection in a few weeks and I’ll be giving you my top picks, but in meantime, here’s a tiny sneak peek!

-Abby and Alex again working the classic Aran sweater look.
+Abby and Alex again working the classic Fisherman sweater look.
 I just love that shade of blue!

 Our hairdresser Lorraine makes sure I’m looking the part as I get a shot taken in my new favorite sweater-the gorgeous boyfriend cardigan by Daryl K.

 As ever, thanks for dropping by.
 If you want to shop the best of Irish clothing, homeware and jewelry, use the promo code BLOG10 to get a 10% discount!
 A little treat for my all my blog readers!